Snorkeling on Vieques

 A copule we met on our list trip to Vieques Playa Plata had great snorkeling on the right (west) side of the cove.
 We didn’t get a chance to check it out.

 Supposedly, the island off shore from Playuela is pretty good.
-We’ll have to wait and find out later.
+We didn’t go that far.

 Finally, Playa Chiva is supposedly good if you park at last spot and go around the left (east) side of the cove.